5 questions with John Scalzi, author of The Old Man’s War series

 I don't know that any format is particularly more challenging than the others -- it's mostly a matter of learning the conventions of each, format-wise, and then pouring the story into those conventions.
 That said, I tend to write either long or very short, so middle-sized stories ("novelettes") tend to be the most difficult for me to write.

-BONUS QUESTION from Seth Patrick: What’s been the single best moment in your writing life?
+BONUS QUESTION from Seth Patrick, author of A Darkness of Dragons: What’s been the single best moment in your writing life?

 But if I have to pick a moment so far, it would be when I wrote my first novel and gave it to my wife to read and she liked it.
 My wife Kristine loves me too much to be nice to me if the writing isn't working, which makes her an excellent first reader.
 When she read that first novel and actually enjoyed it, it meant I might actually have a chance at this novel writing thing.
 Which was an encouraging thought.